 8. Following through with threats.
 Consistent parenting is not my forte these days.
 I used to be much better, then I had three kids and well, you know.
 But when Beaver was very small she hit me with a stick.
 I was so cross (and shocked) that I told her I was going to remove EVERY SINGLE TOY from her room as a punishment.
 She looked at me with those challenging ‘Go on then‘ eyes that two year olds do SO well and I had to follow through, didn’t I?
 I spent the next two hours putting every bit of plastic crap from her room into bin bags whilst cursing and hitting myself with the stick.
 Beaver learned her lesson.
 And I learned mine.
 Always use sensible punishments that don’t involve a lot of labour on your part.
 I mean, it’s so much easier pressing a button to switch off Netflix, right?

 9. My time-keeping.
 It’s dreadful.
 Worse since the third child came along.
 Let’s leave it at that, shall we?
 It’s so bad that when we’ve ever managed to turn up at school on time or, god forbid, early, my kids look a little lost and confused.
 ‘Where is everyone?
 And why aren’t you shouting at us, Mummy?‘ Anyway, my poor time-keeping is going to be a thing of the past as I’ve just bought a wall clock for our kitchen.
 The first clock our house has ever owned.
 It’s obviously going to transform our lives.
 And my aptitude as a mother.
 HAHA.
-(Don’t you just LOVE the end of term remorse and good intentions?)
+(Don’t you just LOVE a bit of remorse and a shed load of good intentions?)

 10. My good intentions.
 See above.
 They last about two days before they, erm, don’t.